 Even though value streams are self-organizing, they don’t launch or fund themselves.
 Funding will vary based on business needs.
 Supposedly, these budgets should be adjusted twice annually.
 Lower than that, the budget becomes too rigid and limits agility.
 Too much, the organization may seem very agile that it almost creates uncertainty as to the company’s ability to commit to a near-term course of action.

 Adopt a frugal company culture.

-Adopting frugality within your organisation creates a culture wherein people are focused on performance, and not on gaming the system.
+Adopting frugality within your organization creates a culture wherein people are focused on performance, and not on gaming the system.
 Why fly when you can drive?
 Why get individual rooms where people can bunk up?
 Why get new equipment when you can refurbish the old one?

-A core task of every organisation in supporting growth and innovation is creating a budget.
+A core task of every organization in supporting growth and innovation is creating a budget.
 However, with the traditional approach to budgeting, delays often take place, opportunities are lost, and innovation is hindered.
 A lean model provides a better solution to this.
-It is focused on value streams rather than projects, flexible, and allows for accurate allocation of funds.
+It is focused on value streams rather than projects, is flexible, and allows for accurate allocation of funds.

 Did you like this article?

 We enable leaders to become highly valued and recognized by adapting their project-centric company into a product-led company, society changed and leaders need support to adapt their companies to the digital era, that is the reason why the ADAPT Methodology® was created!

 If you are interested in knowing if your company is a project-centric or a product-led company simply take our Product To Product Scorecard.

 If you want to know how we can help you to start your transformation please check out our: Project To Project Training.

 If you are interested in doing a transformation in your company please check out our: Project To Product Consulting.